marcosbuydid/blazor-demo/README.md

-# blazor-demo
+# Blazor Demo App
-Blazor Demo App
+- This app provide an initial point to get started with blazor an its characteristics.